anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter03.md

 <a name="3.1"></a>
 ## 3.1 Introduction

-Three types of profiles are mentioned in CNTT Reference Model: VNF profile is used to describe in all workloads running on top of NFVI.
-NFVI SW profile is used to describe the feature provoided by the unified layer of hypervisor and host OS.
-Finally the NFVI HW profile is used to depict the characteristics of all actual servers on the bottom.
+Three types of profiles are mentioned in CNTT Reference Model: VNF profile is used to describe every workload running on top of NFVI.
+NFVI SW profile is used to describe the list of features provided by the hypervisor and host OS.
+Finally the NFVI HW profile is used to depict the details characteristics of every actual servers on the bottom.

-Lots of contents of this chapter is referenced to the CNTT Reference Model, **RM1** will be used to avoid long and duplicated reference titles.
+The CNTT Reference Model will be referenced as **RM1** to avoid long and duplicated reference titles.

 <a name="3.2"></a>
 ## 3.2 VNF profile